 Often chosen for remote retaining walls, headwalls, wingwalls or abutments, Bolt-A-Bin is a versatile modular bin-style system that assembles easily without the need for heavy equipment, pile driving or concrete pouring.

-Bolt-A-Bin cells are formed from strong, Galvanized and Aluminized Type 2 steel components that are bolted together at the job site and then filled with granular material.
-The fill material and the metal shell act as a gravity retaining wall to resist surcharged loading, sliding and overturning of the earth behind the wall.
+Bolt-A-Bin cells are formed from strong Galvanized and Aluminized Type 2 steel components that are bolted together at the job site and then filled with granular material.
+The fill material and the metal shell act as a gravity-retaining wall to resist surcharged loading, sliding or overturning of the earth behind the wall.

 Eight structures assembled in two weeks